D3lt4lph4/papers/docs/imageclassif/overfeat.md

 Even if there are three networks presented in the article, one for classification, one for localization and one for detection, all of them are build on the same base.

-Finally, to give an idea of the results, it was number one at the time on detection with a 24,3% mAP on the detection.
+Finally, to give an idea of the quality of the results, it was number one at the time on detection with a 24,3% mAP on the detection.

 ## How Does It Work